pablo-tech/Bayesian-Structure-Learning/README.md

-## Bayesian Network Scoring
+## Bayesian Network Search
-This project is a competition to find Bayesian network structures that best fit some given data.
+This project finds an optimal Bayesian Network structures that best fit some given data.

-### Testing: Cooper&Herskovits, 1992
+### Scoring: Cooper&Herskovits, 1992
 The scoring function is callibrated using the original Bayesian Structure Scoring paper, from which first published the equations in the Decision Under Uncertainty book (2.80).
 The paper provides example input data and values for two Bayesian networks.